Sedlejov

 Sedlejov (/cs/) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

-The name was derived from the personal name Sedlej, meaning "Sedlej's (property)".
+The name is derived from the personal name Sedlej, meaning "Sedlej's (property)".

 Geography

 Sedlejov is located about 20 km south of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is a nameless hill at 651 m above sea level.
 The Moravian Thaya River flows along the eastern municipal border.
 There are several small fishponds in the municipal territory, including two fishponds inside the built-up area.

 History

 The first written mention of Sedlejov is from 1366.
 For its entire feudal history, it belonged to the Telč estate.

 Transport

 Sedlejov is located on the railway line Havlíčkův Brod–Slavonice.

 Sights

-Sedlejov is poor in monuments.
-The only protected cultural monument is a memorial stone from 1648.
+The only protected cultural monument in the municipality is a memorial stone from 1648.